eurotech/kapua-eclipse/docs/developer-guide/en/building.md

 ## Docker images building

-Keep in mind that Kapua Docker images are hosted under [Kapua DockerHub account](https://hub.docker.com/r/kapua/).
+Keep in mind that for release builds Kapua Docker images are hosted under [Kapua DockerHub account](https://hub.docker.com/r/kapua/).
 If your interest is to build Kapua Docker images by yourself, and you didn't do it in the previous step, execute Maven build with `docker` profile enabled:

     mvn clean install -Pdocker -DskipTests